stfc/PSyclone/doc/user_guide/built_ins.rst

           being passed to any Built-ins.
 The parser obtains this information from an API-specific file that contains the metadata for all Built-in operations supported for that API.

+.. note:: When a particular Built-in is used, the name of this
+          Built-in should not be used for anything else within the same scope.
+For example, it is not valid to make use of a Built-in called ``setval_c`` and for its parent subroutine to also be called ``setval_c``.
+In this case PSyclone will raise an exception.

 Example
 -------